cis-ds/course-site/content/notes/topic-modeling.markdown

 <img src="/notes/topic-modeling_files/figure-html/jokes-12-topn-1.png" width="672" />

 Alas, this is the problem with LDA.
-Several different values for $k$ may be plausible, but by increasing $k$ we sacrifice clarity.
+Several different values for `\(k\)` may be plausible, but by increasing `\(k\)` we sacrifice clarity.
 Is there any statistical measure which will help us determine the optimal number of topics?

 ## Perplexity

 Well, sort of.
 Some aspects of LDA are driven by gut-thinking (or perhaps [truthiness](http://www.cc.com/video-clips/63ite2/the-colbert-report-the-word---truthiness)).
 However we can have some help. [**Perplexity**](https://en.wikipedia.org/wiki/Perplexity) is a statistical measure of how well a probability model predicts a sample.
-As applied to LDA, for a given value of $k$, you estimate the LDA model.
+As applied to LDA, for a given value of `\(k\)`, you estimate the LDA model.
 Then given the theoretical word distributions represented by the topics, compare that to the actual topic mixtures, or distribution of words in your documents.

 `topicmodels` includes the function `perplexity()` which calculates this value for a given model.